The antidote to loneliness isn’t always connection ~

 We all want to be loved and comforted.
 And that’s okay.

-But not to cure you of your pain and loneliness.
+Let others be there for you, but not to cure you of your pain and loneliness.

 Next